lucast122/mmonitor/README.md

 ### Key Features

-- **⚡ Real-time Analysis**: Processes sequencing data as it is generated, enabling immediate insights.
+- ** Real-time Analysis**: Processes sequencing data as it is generated, enabling immediate insights.
-- **🖥️ User-friendly Interface**: Offers both a graphical user interface (GUI) and a command-line interface (CLI) for flexibility.
+- ** GUI and CLI Interface for running pipelines**
-- **🔧 Customizable Pipelines**: Allows users to configure analysis pipelines and use custom reference databases.
+- ** Customizable Pipelines**: Allows users to configure analysis pipelines and use custom reference databases.
-- **📊 Visualization Dashboard**: Provides dynamic insights into taxonomic composition over time, quality scores, diversity indices, and taxonomy-metadata correlations.
+- ** Visualization Dashboard**: Provides dynamic insights into taxonomic composition over time, quality scores, diversity indices, and taxonomy-metadata correlations.
-- **🖱️ Cross-platform Support**: Available for macOS, Linux, and Windows (limited functionality on Windows).
+- ** Cross-platform Support**: Available for macOS, Linux, and Windows (Windows is limited to dashboard use, will implement pipeline support on windows in the future).
 ### Intended Audience

 MMonitor is designed for researchers in biology related fields who need to analyze microbial communities using nanopore sequencing (taxonomy and function) in real-time.